chetstone/react-native-palette/README.md

 population | The dominance of this swatch in the image.
 You can sort on this field to find the most dominant swatch.
 Android: A positive integer. iOS: A floating point number between 0 and 1. titleTextColor | A text color which contrasts well with the main swatch color for use in titles. bodyTextColor | A text color which contrasts well with the main swatch color for use as body text. swatchInfo | A string encapsulating all the above and more.
 Can be used for debugging.
-Android: Note that the hex strings are in the format `#aarrggbb` rather than the `react-native` format. iOS: the result string returned by the old (v0) API.
+Android: Note that the hex strings are in the format `#aarrggbb` rather than the `react-native` format. iOS: the result string returned by the old (`react-native-color-grabber`) API.

 ### Example
 ```javascript